unicode-org/cldr/docs/ldml/tr35-keyboards.md

 ### Element: display

-The display elements can be used to describe what is to be displayed on the keytops for various keys.
+The `display` elements can be used to describe what is to be displayed on the keytops for various keys.
 For the most part, such explicit information is unnecessary since the `@to` element from the `keys/key` element will be used for keytop display.

-However some characters, such as diacritics, do not display well on their own.
+- Some characters, such as diacritics, do not display well on their own.

-Another useful scenario is where there are doubled diacritics, or multiple characters with spacing issues.
+- Another useful scenario is where there are doubled diacritics, or multiple characters with spacing issues.

-Finally, this provides a way to specify the keytop for keys which do not otherwise produce output, which is common for the `@layerId` attribute.
+- Finally, the `display` element provides a way to specify the keytop for keys which do not otherwise produce output.
+Keys which switch layers using the `@layerId` attribute typically do not produce output.

-Note: `displays` elements are designed to be shared across many different keyboard layout descriptions, and imported with `<import>` where needed.
+> Note: `displays` elements are designed to be shared across many different keyboard layout descriptions, and imported with `<import>` where needed.

+#### Non-spacing marks on keytops

-For combining characters, U+25CC `◌` is used as a base.
+For non-spacing marks, U+25CC `◌` is used as a base.
 It is an error to use a combining character without a base in the `display` attribute.
+For example, `display="\u{0303}"` would produce an error.

-For example, a key which outputs a combining tilde (U+0303) can be represented as follows:
+A key which outputs a combining tilde (U+0303) could be represented as either of the following:

 ```xml
     <display output="\u{0303}" display="◌̃" />  <!-- \u{25CC} \u{0303}-->